 Yes, you can indeed make yogurt in your Ninja Foodi!
 I mean, I am beginning to think what can’t the Ninja Foodi do!
 Am I right?
+If you are like me, you are loving all the Ninja Foodi recipes.
 Let me share how to make yogurt in your Ninja Foodi with little to no effort needed!
 The hardest part is waiting for your yogurt to finish before you can dive right in!

 When you look online you can find tons of recipes showing you how to make yogurt in the Instant Pot with the yogurt button.
 But, the Ninja Foodi doesn’t offer a yogurt button, so now what?
 Well, I shared a while back how to make yogurt in the Instant Pot without a yogurt button, and now I want to do the exact same with the Ninja Foodi!

 Learn How to Make Yogurt In Your Ninja Foodi

 I am a problem solver, and the other night I was dreaming of making yogurt in my Instant Pot.
 I stopped and thought will it work in the Ninja Foodi?
 So, my wheels began working and I went and tested it out, and sure enough, creamy, silky smooth yogurt was what I was able to serve up my family!

 If I can make it work in the Instant Pot I was hopeful I could master the Ninja Foodi as well!

 Tips On How To Make Homemade Yogurt In Your Ninja Foodi